Your investment options

 Read our research insights on three of our current investment options below.

-Our Classification: CORE
+Our Classification: Core

-Risk indicator: 6/7
+Risk indicator: 5/7

-Sustainability score: 4.5/5
+Sustainability score: N/A

-About Freightways
+About EEJD

-What makes Freightways different?
+What makes EEJD different?

 Opportunities and threats